Ooma (NYSE:OOMA) Issues FY 2026 Earnings Guidance

 Ooma Trading Down 0.7 %

-In other news, CFO Shigeyuki Hamamatsu sold 35,313 shares of the stock in a transaction on Tuesday, December 10th.
-The stock was sold at an average price of $15.51, for a total transaction of $547,704.63.
-Following the transaction, the chief financial officer now directly owns 165,301 shares of the company’s stock, valued at $2,563,818.51.
-This represents a 17.60 % decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Andrew H. Galligan sold 14,824 shares of the company’s stock in a transaction on Tuesday, December 17th.
-The shares were sold at an average price of $14.56, for a total value of $215,837.44.
-Following the sale, the director now owns 241,932 shares of the company’s stock, valued at approximately $3,522,529.92.
-This trade represents a 5.77 % decrease in their position.
+In other Ooma news, Director Andrew H. Galligan sold 14,824 shares of the business’s stock in a transaction dated Tuesday, December 17th.
+The stock was sold at an average price of $14.56, for a total transaction of $215,837.44.
+Following the completion of the sale, the director now owns 241,932 shares of the company’s stock, valued at approximately $3,522,529.92.
+The trade was a 5.77 % decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP James A. Gustke sold 3,582 shares of the company’s stock in a transaction dated Thursday, December 5th.
+The stock was sold at an average price of $17.00, for a total value of $60,894.00.
+Following the sale, the senior vice president now owns 27,675 shares of the company’s stock, valued at $470,475.
+This represents a 11.46 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 158,457 shares of company stock valued at $2,413,132 in the last ninety days.
-9.76% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 158,457 shares of company stock valued at $2,413,132 over the last quarter.
+Company insiders own 9.76% of the company’s stock.

 Ooma, Inc provides communications services and related technologies for businesses and consumers in the United States and Canada.
 The company's products and services include Ooma Office, a cloud-based multi-user communications system for small and medium-sized businesses; Ooma Connect, which delivers fixed wireless internet connectivity; and Ooma Enterprise, a unified-communications-as-a-service (UCaaS) solution.